 Parenting coordination is a child-centered process where a qualified professional uses education, mediation and counseling to reduce the amount of conflict that a family is experiencing.
 The objective is to help the family transition through the divorce process with as little conflict as possible, and, if conflict is already high, manage the conflict and help the family progress more quickly to where they can function on their own.

-Our Parent Coordination in Sandy, Utah Helps Families:
+Our Parent Coordination in Draper, Utah Helps Families:

 - Reduce the level of stress and conflict